El Salvador’s president registers for reelection despite constitutional objections

 Constitutional lawyers, however, have maintained that Bukele’s candidacy would violate at least four articles of the constitution, including article 154, which states: “The presidential term will be five years and will begin and end on June 1, without the person who has held the presidency being able to continue in their functions even one more day.”

+Rubén Zamora, of the opposition group Citizens’ Resistance, said “the president’s party is tapping him to run again, even though the constitution says that is prohibited.”

+While constitutional bans on reelection were once common in Latin America — where some countries have a history of “caudillo” strongmen perpetuating themselves in power — those term limits have been removed, overturned or ignored in a number of cases, including Honduras, Nicaragua, Venezuela and Bolivia.

-But Bukele maintains approval ratings above 80%.
-He led a crackdown on the country’s powerful street gangs that has landed more than 60,000 people in jail on suspicion of gang ties.
+Bukele, who maintains approval ratings above 80%, has led a crackdown on the country’s powerful street gangs that has landed more than 60,000 people in jail on suspicion of gang ties.

 Despite suspending some fundamental rights for more than year, the measures have been widely popular.
 Communities that lived under the constant extortion and violence of the gangs are returning to life.